Tampella 100 PSTK: Development

 In 1986 chief of the Infantry Office of the Finnish Defence Command, Lt.
 Col. Paavo Kuronen, brought out the question of a range gap in anti-tank weaponry, between contemporary man-portable anti-tank weaponry and anti-tank missiles, ie. 400 and 1000 metres, as well as the multitude of armed vehicles and their rising performance against infantry on the contemporary battlefield.
 In addition, the FDF Defence Command was worrying of the lack of suitable anti-tank weaponry at the aforementioned ranges to match the increasingly more common explosive reactive armour and layered composite armour.
 At the time, Finland was also in the process of scrapping its stock of obsolete 75 PstK 40 anti-tank guns (German 7.5 cm Pak 40).
 The existing 95 S 58-61 recoilless rifle was theoretically suitable, but its backblast was a remarkable downside, and the old ammunition types didn't offer much to defeat the reactive and composite armour.
 To this dilemma, the Infantry Office proposed a new anti-tank gun firing modern armour-piercing fin-stabilized discarding sabot (APFSDS) ammunition, a system which could be manufactured entirely in Finland (as opposed to the American and Soviet anti-tank missile systems currently in use by FDF).

 The FDF Defence Command Infantry Office created a draft of specifications and presented them to Tampella in spring 1986.
-The new anti-tank gun was to use the barrel and breech block (complete barrel assembly) of the Soviet D-10T (which was in use by FDF in the existing T-54, T-55 and 100 56 TK systems), with a new carriage, cradle (including recoil system) and traverse unit.
+The new anti-tank gun were to use the barrel and breech block (complete barrel assembly) of the Soviet D-10T (which was in use by FDF in the existing T-54, T-55 and 100 56 TK systems), with a new carriage, cradle (including recoil system) and traverse unit.
 Thanks to this, it could use the new Mecar APFSDS which was introduced to the T-55 in the FDF T-55M project.
-It was to have an auxiliary power unit (APU) for assisted movement, a shield to protect from small arms fire and both day and image intensifier based night sights.
-Its combat weight was to be under 3 tonnes, traverse 60° (±30° from centreline) and elevation -10° to +20°, according to the initial specifications.
+It were to have an auxiliary power unit (APU) for assisted movement, a shield to protect from small arms fire and both day and image intensifier based night sights.
+Its combat weight were to be under 3 tonnes, traverse 60° (±30° from centreline) and elevation −10° to +20°, according to the initial specifications.